Dodge Super 8 Hemi

 The Dodge Super 8 Hemi is a concept car created by Dodge.
 It was first introduced at the 2001 North American International Auto Show.
 It is a combination of the classic design from Dodge's past vehicles and the design from Dodge's SUVs and trucks.

 Specifications

 The Super 8 Hemi is equipped with a Chrysler 5.7-liter EZB/EZD HEMI OHV V8 engine developing up to 353 hp, 395 lbft torque and has a top speed of 154 mph.
 It will go from 0-60 in about 5.7 seconds and mated with a four-speed automatic transmission with an Autostick.

-Appearances

-The Super 8 Hemi was featured in Midnight Club 3: DUB Edition Remix.

-Maisto released an accurate 1/64 die-cast scale model that resembles the real car.
-Hot Wheels' version was unique with its low centre gravity rendition.